 Read also: Gouache vs Watercolor: How do they differ and which is best?

-For gouache, many painters prefer using ceramic palettes.
-It’s an excellent choice for gouache because the paint becomes more fluid when mixed.
 This kind of palette is ideal for blending watercolors, acrylics, and gouache.
 Also, ceramic palettes are easier to clean than plastic ones, especially once the paint has been set.

-Furthermore, choose a palette with a single color, such as ivory or white, so you won’t be distracted by multiple shades and it will be easier to mix colors.
+Choose a palette with a single color, such as ivory or white, so you won’t be distracted by multiple shades and it will be easier to mix colors.
 Palettes made of ceramic material are designed to be sturdy and durable, making them ideal for studio or field work.

 Read also: 21 Top Gouache Painting Tips & Secrets From Pros